arangodb/velocypack/README.md

   - flexible memory management
   - fast dumping to JSON

-The VPack format is an attempt to achieve all this.
+The VelocyPack format is an attempt to achieve all this and our first experiments and usage attempts are very encouraging..

 This repository contains a C++ library for building, manipulating and serializing VPack data.
 It is the *reference implementation for the VPack